Muirujoy/requirement-analysis/README.md

 - **Non-Functional Requirements** – How the system should perform (security, scalability, usability, etc.).

 It may also include tools such as **use case diagrams**, **user stories**, and **acceptance criteria** to visually and structurally represent the requirements.
 Overall, this phase ensures the success of a project by setting a strong, aligned foundation before any coding begins.

+## ✅ Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the success of any software project.
+It acts as the foundation upon which the entire Software Development Life Cycle (SDLC) is built.
+Without a clear understanding of what is required, development efforts may go in the wrong direction, leading to wasted time, cost overruns, and user dissatisfaction.

+Here are three key reasons why Requirement Analysis is critical in the SDLC:

+### 1. 🎯 Clear Understanding of Project Goals
+Requirement analysis ensures that all stakeholders—clients, users, and developers—are aligned on what the software system should achieve.
+This clarity reduces misunderstandings and sets realistic expectations for functionality, performance, and outcomes.

+### 2. 💸 Reduces Cost and Rework
+Identifying potential issues, gaps, and contradictions early in the development process helps avoid expensive fixes later on.
+A well-conducted analysis prevents rework by catching mistakes before they reach the design or coding stages.

+### 3. 📈 Improves Planning and Quality
+Detailed requirements allow for better project planning, including time estimates, resource allocation, and risk assessment.
+They also provide a solid base for testing and validation, ensuring that the final product meets both business goals and user needs.

+In summary, investing time in Requirement Analysis leads to more predictable, efficient, and successful software projects.